 Other ways to make your spouse feel special are by showing them you are in their thoughts.
 Send heartfelt messages their way just like you probably did at one point in your relationship.
 Take the time to pick them up a small gift.
 Nothing speaks like taking the time out of your day to make the other person’s day a little sweeter.

 I know you know best, but it will never result in the desired outcome if you parent the other parent.
-All they will hear is that they are doing it wrong and no one wants to feel that way.
-Just think if your partner or even your parent corrected you on how you wife or homemade or whatever.
+All they will hear is that they are doing it wrong, and no one wants to feel that way.

 If you absolutely must bring it up, then you need to phrase it as something you both can work on.
 If it is something new, then propose it as that and ask if they are willing to try it out for a week and see how it goes.
-Basically, by using this method you are not attacking them and instead approaching the topic as a team who can both contribute to the solution.
+Basically, by using this method you are not attacking them and instead approaching the topic as a team who can both contribute to the solution, which brings me to my next point.

 Resentment develops over years, which is why it was not shocking to me to find out that couples stay together for the better part of a decade unhappy before they divorce.
 The only way to avoid resentment is to get better a communicating.
 Communication is the number one thing that will dictate how well and how happy your relationship is.